-[Section 31I inserted by No. 61 of 1996 s.
+[Section 31I inserted: No. 61 of 1996 s.
 21.]

 31J.
 Effect of registration

 (1) On registration of a notice of resolution the scheme to which it relates ceases to be a strata scheme and becomes registered as a survey-strata scheme under this Act.